bearice/pping/README.md

 EQ Empty queue event
 WT None-empty queue
 WE Write error
-RE Read error (syscall, unknow ip, bad reply)
+RE Read error (syscall, unknown ip, bad reply)
 BO Backed off
 Q  Queue length
 ```

 ## Analysis

-Personally i perfer using logstash for collect the logs and elasticsearch for analysis. templates and config example can be found in `logstash` dir.
+Personally i prefer using logstash for collect the logs and elasticsearch for analysis. templates and config example can be found in `logstash` dir.

 ## Performance